robotology/whole-body-estimators/devices/baseEstimatorV1/README.md

    * `useJointVelocityLPF flag`: use a low pass filter on the joint velocities, `flag` can be `true` or `false`;
    * `setJointVelocityLPFCutoffFrequency freq`: set the cut-off frequency for the low pass filter on the joint velocities;
    * `resetLeggedOdometry`: reset the floating base pose and reset the legged odometry to the inital state;
-   * `resetLeggedOdometryWithRefFrame frame x y z roll pitch yaw`: reset the legged odometry by mentioning an intial reference to the world frame with respect to the initial fixed frame;
+   * `resetLeggedOdometryWithRefFrame frame x y z roll pitch yaw`: reset the legged odometry by mentioning an initial reference to the world frame with respect to the initial fixed frame;
    * `getRefFrameForWorld`: get the initial fixed frame with respect to which the world frame was set;

 ## Configuration